emm-sam/Data-Collection-Pipeline/README.md

 - Appends to RDS database

-*Methods:* (showing nested structure) rds_columntolist (converts contents of a column on RDS database into a list)
+*Methods:* (showing nested structure)

+	rds_columntolist (converts contents of a column on RDS database into a list)

-	inspect_rds (reads whole rds database into a pandas dataframe) find_rdsunscraped (compares a list of unique identifiers to those present on RDS) scrape_add (scrapes pages from list of urls and adds to given dictionary) scrape_product (scrapes text data from a single product page) open_webpage (opens webpage and clicks on accept cookies button) clean_list (removes null values from a list) data_clean (cleans and converts into pandas dataframe) split_rename (data cleaning)
+		inspect_rds (reads whole rds database into a pandas dataframe)

+	find_rdsunscraped (compares a list of unique identifiers to those present on RDS)

+	scrape_add (scrapes pages from list of urls and adds to given dictionary)

+		scrape_product (scrapes text data from a single product page)

+			open_webpage (opens webpage and clicks on accept cookies button)

+	clean_list (removes null values from a list)

+	data_clean (cleans and converts into pandas dataframe)

+		split_rename (data cleaning)

-	create_mapper (renaming columns)
+		create_mapper (renames columns)

-update_table_rds (
+	update_table_rds (appends data to existing table on RDS database)

 **Arg: S3**